remodlai/Flowise/docs/documentation/handoff/09_encryption_key_migration.md

 - [x] Update credential handling in components to use the new encryption key
   - Updated `packages/components/src/utils.ts` to use the platform settings utility
+  - Removed all AWS Secrets Manager fallback logic
+  - Now ONLY uses Supabase for secret storage and retrieval

 - [ ] Ensure backward compatibility for existing encrypted credentials
   - Need to test with existing encrypted credentials